tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

             - castVote function → Vote on the agenda by Operator contract.
             - claimActivityReward function → The reward is received by the Operator contract.

-    - The RollupConfig contract must support the owner() function.
+    - The RollupConfig contract must support the seigniorageReceiver() function.

 - Storage